cosmos/cosmos-sdk/docs/core/upgrade.md

 })
 ```

-To learn more about configuring migration scripts for your modules, refer to this [guide](../building-modules/upgrade.md).
+To learn more about configuring migration scripts for your modules, see the [Migration Upgrade Guide](../building-modules/upgrade.md).

-## Adding New Modules In Upgrades
+## Adding New Modules During Upgrades

-Entirely new modules can be introduced to the application during an upgrade.
-The SDK recognizes new modules during upgrades because their consensus version in the `fromVM` `VersionMap` is 0.
-In this case, `RunMigrations` will call the corresponding module's `InitGenesis` function to setup its initial state.
-This can be skipped if the module does not require any inital state.
-Otherwise, it is important to implement `InitGenesis` for new modules to successfully upgrade your application without error.
+You can introduce entirely new modules to the application during an upgrade.
+New modules are recognized because their consensus version in the `fromVM` `VersionMap` is 0.
+In this case, `RunMigrations` calls the  `InitGenesis` function from the corresponding module to set up its initial state.
+If the module requires an initial state, run `InitGenesis` to ensure new modules can successfully upgrade your application without error.

-In the scenario where your application does not need any inital state via `InitGenesis`, you must take extra steps to ensure `InitGenesis` is skipped to avoid errors.
-To do so, you simply need to update the value of the module version in the `VersionMap` in the `UpgradeHandler`.
+If the new module does not require an initial state, you can skip running `InitGenesis`.
+Instead, manually update the value of the module version in the `VersionMap` in `UpgradeHandler`.

 ```go
 // Foo is a new module being introduced